crha-hFiecif/FinCatchTask_Medium/README.md

 4. Set up Neo4j:
 - Open Neo4j Desktop
 - Create a new database (if not already created)
-- Set the password to "fincatch"
+- Set the password to "Your Database"
 - Start the database
 - Note: The default connection string is `bolt://localhost:7687`